stuartblair/ParziStarWarsMod/FAQ.md

+###Q: How do you do/use "insert feature/action/mechanic"?

+A: Take a look at our wiki, it'll probably clear some things up.

+###Q: Why are ships "buggy"?

+A: They're not, they just fly faster than most chunks can load/reload if you have your render distance set too high.
+Try turning down your render distance and start your flight above some area you've already loaded/played in.
+A little frame drop should be expected, but if you have your settings right it shouldn't be that noticeable.

+###Q: Where are main character armors like Darth Vader and Kylo Ren?

+A: Not yet added.

+###Q: Add Jakku and Starkiller Base and more Sequel Content!!

+A: We have a lot of content across all of the trilogies planned, please bear with us.

 ###Q: Lightsabers should deflect blaster bolts and make crashing noises when they hit another lightsaber that's blocking!!

 A: They already do, we promise.